mckenzie-daniel/ai-meal-planning-automation/PROMPTS.md

 ### 5. Multiple Reminders for Critical Rules

-Notice how "Meal Type Integrity" appears:
+Notice how "Meal Type Integrity" appears multiple times in Prompt 1:
 1. In HARD CONSTRAINTS section
-2. In OUTPUT FORMAT section ("lunches in lunch_recipes ONLY")
+2. In OUTPUT FORMAT section
-3. In IMPORTANT notes ("Double-check meal type integrity")
+3. In CRITICAL INSTRUCTION notes

 **Lesson:** Critical rules need reinforcement in multiple places.
 Repetition works.

+### 6. Upstream Data Preparation Enables Downstream Intelligence

+The recipe attribution in the shopping list output is not magic — it works because Make.com prepares the data correctly before Claude sees it.
+Each recipe's ingredient list is prefixed with `RECIPE: [name]` in the text aggregator module.
+Claude then has the context it needs to attribute each ingredient accurately.

+**Lesson:** What you feed the model matters as much as how you prompt it.
+Good data preparation upstream reduces prompt complexity downstream.

+### 7. Traceability Builds Trust

+Adding recipe attribution transformed the shopping list from "output to accept" into "output to verify."
+Users can now see exactly where every ingredient came from — catching hallucinations, making informed substitutions, and understanding why something is on the list.

+This was a small prompt change (adding attribution rules and the `RECIPE: [name]` prefix upstream) with a large usability impact.

+**Lesson:** Explainability in AI output isn't just a nice-to-have.
+It's what turns AI output into something people actually rely on.

-### 6. Natural Language Input Works
+### 8. Natural Language Input Works

 The "Recipe Search Preferences" field accepts natural language:
 - "want tacos"